There were candles for Kenny Lazo's birthday this year, but not on a birthday cake.

 A police investigation found the officers acted appropriately, and a grand jury did not indict the Suffolk officers on criminal charges.

-But Lazo's family has filed a $55 million civil lawsuit in U.S. District Court in Central Islip charging Suffolk prosecutors and police with rushing to exonerate the officers involved.
+But Lazo's family has filed a $55 million civil lawsuit in U.S. District Court in Central Islip charging Suffolk prosecutors and police with rushing to exonerate the officers involved in Lazo's death.

 "We're here so people don't forget about Kenny and what happened," said Lazo's mother, Patricia Gonzalez, 50, of Lakeland, Fla.